Skip to content

 Standard parking is at NN623648 near Fort William.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Creag a' Mhadaidh?
+When should I climb Creag a' Mhadaidh?

 The standard good-weather months for Creag a' Mhadaidh are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.